 An algorithm is a step-by-step procedure to solve a problem.
 A good algorithm should be optimized in terms of time and space.
-Different types of problems require different types of algorithmic-techniques to be solved in the most optimized manner.
-There are many types of algorithms but the most important and the fundamental algorithms that you must know will be discussed in this article.
+Different types of problems require different types of algorithmic techniques to be solved in the most optimized manner.
+There are many types of algorithms but the most important and fundamental algorithms that you must are discussed in this article.

 This is the most basic and simplest type of algorithm.
 A Brute Force Algorithm is the straightforward approach to a problem i.e., the first approach that comes to our mind on seeing the problem.
 More technically it is just like iterating every possibility available to solve that problem.

 If there is a lock of 4-digit PIN.
 The digits to be chosen from 0-9 then the brute force will be trying all possible combinations one by one like 0001, 0002, 0003, 0004, and so on until we get the right PIN.
 In the worst case, it will take 10,000 tries to find the right combination.

 This type of algorithm is based on recursion.
 In recursion, a problem is solved by breaking it into subproblems of the same type and calling own self again and again until the problem is solved with the help of a base condition.

 Some common problem that is solved using recursive algorithms are Factorial of a Number, Fibonacci Series, Tower of Hanoi, DFS for Graph, etc.

 In Divide and Conquer algorithms, the idea is to solve the problem in two sections, the first section divides the problem into subproblems of the same type.
 The second section is to solve the smaller problem independently and then add the combined result to produce the final answer to the problem.